AmitGujar/Az-Environment/README.md

 Run load.sh to create load balancer.

-Run delete.sh to clean all resources.
+Run delete.sh to clean all resources..